 Program overview

 The Fine Arts Diploma at Langara College is a comprehensive two-year program designed to provide students with a solid foundation in art and design.
 This program emphasizes hands-on skills, materiality, and ethical practices, all within a supportive community of makers, learners, and thinkers.
-Students will have the opportunity to engage in a variety of artistic processes and develop a strong portfolio that showcases their work.
-The program is delivered in a full-time format, with options for part-time study, allowing flexibility for students to tailor their educational experience.
+Students will have the opportunity to develop a strong portfolio, gain exposure to various art and design materials, and benefit from the guidance of experienced faculty.
+The program is structured to facilitate university transferability, making it an excellent choice for those looking to further their education in the arts.

-The Fine Arts Diploma program is structured to accommodate both full-time and part-time students, with the following key features:
+The Fine Arts Diploma program is structured to be completed in a minimum of 2 years, with options for both full-time and part-time study.
+Here’s a brief overview of the program structure:

 Featured Experiences